Tropical geometry: Algebra background

 The identity element for $\oplus$ is $-\infty$, and the identity element for $\otimes$ is 0.

 These semirings are isomorphic, under negation $x \mapsto -x$, and generally one of these is chosen and referred to simply as the tropical semiring.
 Conventions differ between authors and subfields: some use the min convention, some use the max convention.

 The tropical semiring operations model how valuations behave under addition and multiplication in a valued field.

-Some common valuated fields encountered in tropical geometry (with min convention) are:
+Some common valued fields encountered in tropical geometry (with min convention) are: